lingyicute/YiClap/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-    Don't report bugs that are already in the issue list of Retro Music: https://github.com/h4h13/RetroMusicPlayer/issues
+    Don't report bugs that are already in the issue list of YiClap: https://github.com/lingyicute/YiClap/issues

     [ ] Yes
 -->